Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 A Snow Child who can shield her presence and telepathically read other people's thoughts by touching them.
 She also has some control over cold air, which grows very powerful when she reaches adulthood.
 She becomes Boxxo's rival due to her having the ability to use her Piece of Field to create food for people to eat.
+She, Botan, and Kuroyata eventually leave the dungeon to find and revive Field.
+They eventually succeed and join the battle against the Netherlord.
+She is one of Field's love interests.